 -What’s with the name InStill?

 The definition of instill is to “impart gradually, or impart as if by breathing.”
 This is what coaching and life change are all about, slowly righting our own ships to the direction they were meant to be heading all along.
 I love the breath reference, as breathing is such an integral and unconscious part of our being and doing, as well as a reflection of the constant change of life.
-Creating the break in InStill with the capital “S”, emphasizes the need to be in still or in stillness.
+Creating the break in “InStill” with the capital “S”, emphasizes the need to be in still or in stillness.
 It is there where we can rest and restore our mind, spirit and body, as well as find our essential truths and creativity.
-This still can be found or enhanced through meditation practice as well.
+This stillness can be found or enhanced through meditation practice as well.

--What is an Inspiration Coach?
+-What is a Chief Inspiration Officer?

 While there are probably other coaches who call themselves this, I created the title based on my finding that inspiration is the best motivator for people to create lasting change.
-While our culture tends to rely more heavily on punishment and even shame to change people, some studies have shown that internal motivation, like inspiration, is more effective.
+While our culture tends to rely more heavily on punishment and even shame to change people, studies have shown that internal motivation, like inspiration, is more effective.